Finding the Second-Best Candidate under the Mallows Model: Preliminaries

-\begin{defn} A {\em strike set} is a \emph{complete} list of prefixes of possibly different lengths that immediately trigger an acceptance decision for the last candidate observed.
-Note that any strategy can be represented by a strike set.
+\begin{defn} A {\em strike set} is a list of prefixes of possibly different lengths that immediately trigger an acceptance decision for the last candidate observed.
+In other words, a strike set $A \subset \cup_{i=1}^{N} S_i$ corresponds to a collection of permutations $B \subset S_N$ such that for each $\sigma \in A$ with $|\sigma| = k$ we include in $B$ all permutations $\tau$ such that the $k^{(th)}$ prefix of $\tau$ equals $\sigma$; when the permutation $\tau \in S_N$ is presented, we choose to accept the $k^{(th)}$ position of $\tau$ since we see $\sigma$ when there are exactly $k$ candidates already showed up.
+Note that \emph{any strategy} can be represented by a strike set.
 During the game, if the prefix we have seen so far is not in the strike set which describes the winning strategy, then we reject the current candidate and continue. \end{defn}

 \begin{defn} Let $\sigma \in \cup_{i=1}^{N} S_i$ and assume that the length of the permutation equals $|\sigma| = k$.
 We say that a $\pi \in S_N$ is $\sigma$-prefixed if $\pi|_k = \sigma$.
 For example, $\pi=[165243] \in S_6$ is $\sigma=[1432]$-prefixed.
 Given that $\pi$ is $\sigma$-prefixed, we say that $\pi$ is $\sigma$-winnable if accepting the prefix $\sigma$, i.e. if accepting the $|\sigma|^{\text{th}}$ candidate when $\sigma$ is encountered identifies the second-best candidate (i.e., \emph{wins the game}) with interview ordering $\pi$.
 More precisely, for $\sigma = [\sigma_1\sigma_2 \ldots \sigma_k]$, we have that $\pi$ is $\sigma$-winnable if $\pi$ is $\sigma$-prefixed and $\pi_k = N-1$. \end{defn}